Tecro-sj/PallyPower3.3.5/README.md

 ## Last Fix
+-  17/10 Layout selection "Standard" is now selected as default.
-- Group Assignment works now.
+-  10/15 Group Assignment works now.
 If you have any problems, let me know.
-- I added two new funktions too debug /ppsync and /ppd.
+-  10/15 I added two new funktions too debug /ppsync and /ppd.
 One is for sync between the PallyPower and the other ppd shows a chat output with all Paladins in grp/raid that are synced.

 ## Install Help
 - Go into Interface/Addons and create a PallyPower folder